abdulawalarif/facebook_feed/README.md

 ## Known issues (Work in progress)
+*  Lazy loading the feed for UI and network data for preventing possible UI Freezing
 *  Single image preview.
 *  Reaction implementation with each post with keys.
 *  Comment on children based on the parent's comments.